Winisition/SPY500_Constituent_Analysis/README.md

 ## What It Does

-The pipeline ingests three datasets — current S&P 500 constituents, historical membership changes, and daily price history for all current and former members — then transforms them through a staging → intermediate → mart layer to produce analytical tables covering:
+The pipeline ingests three datasets: current S&P 500 constituents, historical membership changes, and daily price history for all current and former members.
+Then, transforms them through a staging → intermediate → mart layer to produce analytical tables covering:

 1. **Constituent tenure**: How long has each stock been in the index?

 2. **Annualised volatility**: How has each constituent's volatility changed year over year?

 3. **Gain/loss ratio**: How do average up-day returns compare to average down-day returns?
+1
 4. **Return concentration**: How concentrated are total positive returns among the top 10 tickers, and what share of constituents beat the SPY benchmark each year?

 5. **Sector composition**: How is the current index weighted across GICS sectors?